craigphicks/semaphore-task-scheduler-js/README.md

 See [Essential Information](#essential-information) for a discussion of their behavior and differences.

+The module is not dependent upon NodeJS, so can be used in browser code.

 # Usage examples

 ## Note on shared demo functions